skip to main |

 Look what we have.
 It was 7 degrees this morning with a -6 degree wind chill.
 And we still have sheet ice on the ground.
 But the sun is shinning.
 So it’s gonna be a good day.
+Look at all that blue sky.

 I love sunrises.